evvo/bank_app/README.md

 Example back-end API for bank-like app that uses memory for storing the data.
 Supports log-in, fetching/adding transactions, sorting and filtering.

+Everything is in memory - the MemoryState class is holding all of the data.

 ## Installation

 Install the required dependency shards: